-6.3 Input Set Characteristics
+5.3 Input Set Characteristics

-The input set is composed by a collection of graphs randomly generated by a graph-creation tool used by [13] in their experiments.
+The input set is composed by a collection of graphs randomly generated by a graph-creation tool used by [14] in their experiments.
 The graphs have been created adding seven adjacent predecessors to each node of the graph.
-Afterwards, they have inverted the graphs in order to store the node successors sequentially.
+Afterward, graphs are inverted in order to store the node successors sequentially.
 These graphs are represented through adjacency lists, with the nodes numbered from $0 \dots |V| - 1$, and integers that randomly range from $1 \dots 10$ for edge weights.

-We have used four different graph-size in order whose number of vertices are 1 049 088, 1 509 888, 2 001 408 and 2 539 008.
-These sizes have chosen because they are multiple of the thread-Block sizes considered.
-In this way the GPU algorithm is easier to implement because we do not have to add padding techniques that avoids out-of-memory errors.
+We have used four different graph-sizes, whose number of vertices are 1 049 088, 1 509 888, 2 001 408 and 2 539 008.
+These sizes have been chosen because they are multiple of the threadBlock sizes considered.
+In this way the GPU algorithm is easier to implement because we do not have to use padding techniques to avoid buffer overrun errors.

-6.4 Experimental results
+5.4 Experimental results

-GPUs vs the heterogeneous environments Figure 14 shows the execution times for the single GPU, the multi-GPU system and the two heterogeneous cluster scenarios.
+GPUs vs the heterogeneous environments Figure 10 shows the execution times for the single GPU, the multi-GPU system and the two heterogeneous cluster scenarios.
 Although the GPUs are the most powerful devices, and their combined use significantly decreases the execution times, the addition of many less-powerful computational units enhances even more the total performance gain.
 We can observe that the execution times have been reduced as more computational resources are used.
 Moreover, the use of this model has a communication overhead lower than 1 percent.
 The overhead of the Small-HC have never surpassed 0.589% of the total execution time.
-Figure 15 represents the task distribution between the Big-HC nodes for the executed master-slave policy.
+Figure 11 represents the task distribution between the Big HC nodes for the executed master-slave policy.
 Furthermore, the figure shows the theoretical distribution for each cluster node if the equitable policies, EQ1 and EQ2, were used.